bw0rth/pync/docs/source/getting-started.rst

 Talking To Servers
 ------------------
-You can send messages to servers by piping data to **pync**'s stdin stream.
+You can create a connection to different kinds of servers and send messages by piping data to **pync**'s stdin stream.

 Send a GET request to an HTTP server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^